 Shocking Bate stamped documents show the University of New Mexico Department of Pharmaceutical Sciences repeatedly requesting both heart and brains from aborted babies for their medical research.
-The relentless pursuit for fetal organs spans months and shows a long term professional relationship between the ones seeking these baby body parts and those who provide the body parts to them.
+The relentless pursuit for fetal organs spans months and shows a long-term professional relationship between the ones seeking these baby body parts and those who provide the body parts to them.

 The correspondence below, which was entered as evidence for the select panel on infant lives, shows UNM staff asking providers if they can "spare the heart" for their medical research needs.
-The emails continue on with UNM pursing heart tissue and even offering to "just show up" at the clinic knowing the facility had surgeries planned for the following day.
+The emails continue with UNM pursuing heart tissue and even offering to "just show up" at the clinic, knowing the facility had surgeries planned for the following day.
 This offer to pick up the hearts of babies coming before they're even aborted presents the question of why UNM assumes patients will go through with their elective procedures or consent to UNM taking the body parts of their aborted babies.

-"I was wondering if you would be willing to kindly provide us with some human fetal brain" says one correspondence.
+"I was wondering if you would be willing to kindly provide us with some human fetal brain," says one correspondence.

-While one request from UNM mentioned the need for ">22 fetuses" for "dissection"
+While one request from UNM mentioned the need for ">22 fetuses" for "dissection,"

-another says "he doesn't think he'll be able to use such a large brain".
+another says, "he doesn't think he'll be able to use such a large brain."

 UNM is consistently asking for fetal tissue from babies of all gestational ages.